 a structure built in the style of a traditional Japanese temple.
 It was donated

 to the people of Longmont by the Kanemoto family as an expression of gratitude,

 and giving selflessly of oneself.
 On a nearby plaque is explanation of the 5 story tower.
 Each level represents the meaning of compassion - Love, Empathy, Understanding, Gratitude of all Things, and Giving Selflessly of Oneself.

-A children's activity pool with waterfall is found near the restroom at the eastern end of the park.
-There are two shelters (north and south) which can be reserved for a $35 fee for residents and $44.00 for non-resident. (link to shelter reservations).
+A children's activity pool with a waterfall feature is also found at the eastern end of the park.
 Lefthand Creek Greenway borders the

 - Picnic area

 - Shelters - 2

 - NO BBQ Grill